 Lyndal’s research has focused on school level effects, system level interventions and methods for converting evidence into effective practice, particularly in relation to reducing inequalities.

 She has been a lead investigator on over 50 research projects, attracting over $30 million in research funds, including grants from national and international funding bodies, government departments and not for profit organisations.
 She has co-authored over 100 journal articles, book chapters and reports.

 Hazel Fetherston is a passionate health promotion practitioner.
 Her experiences include developing, implementing and evaluating a public health nutrition resource and delivering food literacy and cooking programs.
 Hazel has experience working in not-for-profit and non-government organisations.
-As part of the Chronic Disease Program team, Hazel has successfully assisted with the coordination of the Australian Health Tracker report card.
+As part of health policy team, Hazel has successfully assisted with the coordination of the Australian Health Tracker report card.